seldonian-framework/Tutorials/_tutorials/custom_base_node.md

     return Precision(
         theta,data_dict['features'],data_dict['labels'])
 {% endhighlight python %}
-This points to a function <code class='highlight'>Precision()</code> which we will implement shortly to calculate a the mean precision value over a set of points, returning a float.
+This points to a function <code class='highlight'>Precision()</code> which we will implement shortly to calculate the mean precision value over a set of points, returning a float.
  </li>

  <li>Add the following block of code to the <code class='highlight'>sample_from_statistic()</code> function in the same file: